Davide-sd/sympy-plot-backends/doc/source/overview.rst

 * ``plot_complex_list``: visualize list of complex numbers.
 * ``plot_complex``: visualize the absolute value of a complex function colored by its argument.
-* ``get_plot_data``: easily extract the numerical data from symbolic expressions, which can later be used to create custom plots with any plotting library.
 * ``plotgrid``: combine multiple plots into a grid-like layout.
 It works with Matplotlib, Bokeh and Plotly.
 * ``iplot``: create parametric-interactive plots using widgets (sliders,